European-XFEL/Karabo/doc/installation/sources.rst

   **resources/**

-    Contains the sources or tarballs of the different dependencies
+    Contains the sources and build configurations of the different external dependencies

   **<platform>/**